-In a tooth-supported partial denture, movement of the base toward the edentulous ridge is prevented primarily by the rests on the abutment teeth and to some degree by any rigid portion of the framework located occlusal to the height of contour.
+the rests on the abutment teeth and to some degree by any rigid portion of the framework located occlusal to the height of contour.
 Movement away from the edentulous ridge is prevented by the action of direct retainers on the abutments that are situated at each end of each edentulous space and by the rigid, minor connector stabilizing components.
+Therefore